Start your Business in China!

 Setting up a WFOE in China means independent control of management and the ability to carry out worldwide strategies.
 In addition, it provides a legal status to protect know-how and technology, full control of human resources, great efficiency in operations, and self-financing…

 If your business strategy in China just covers market survey, technology communication, and other indirect business activities, then a Representative Office is a more suitable option in your case.
-Unlike a WOFE, a RO is not considered to be a separate legal entity from the parent company and thus cannot carry out direct revenue earning business activities.
+Unlike a WFOE, a RO is not considered to be a separate legal entity from the parent company and thus cannot carry out direct revenue earning business activities.
 Since it cannot enter into purchase/sales contracts and cannot receive payment for products or services, it cannot generate any income by itself, issue invoices or repatriate money overseas.

 Another way to enter the Chinese market is via a Joint Venture (JV).
 In China, a JV is a form of enterprise created through the partnership between foreign and Chinese investors.
 The joint venture partners share the profits, losses and management of the JV.
 If you want to acquire the intangible assets of a JV (such as brand, etc.) and marketing channels, then a Joint Venture in china is also the right choice for your business.

-5. WOFE Registration Process
+5. WFOE Registration Process.

-7. WOFE Registered Address
+7. WFOE Registered Address.

-8. WOFE Registered Capital
+8. WFOE Registered Capital.

-The time when China used to require minimum registered capital for WOFEs is gone.
+The time when China used to require minimum registered capital for WFOEs is gone.
 Everything in China is now being shaped to promote foreign investment, this means regulations are constantly being changed and improved to enhance the business environment.
-Since March 1, 2014, the statutory minimum was waived for almost all types of WOFEs.
+Since March 1, 2014, the statutory minimum was waived for almost all types of WFOEs.
 Certain high-profile business scopes still have statutory minimum registered capital amounts.
 For instance, financial companies must have at least US$10M in registered capital.
 However, if you fall under a normal consulting company or if your business is import/export related, then you have nothing to worry about.

 Nevertheless, is important to mention that after regulations changes in 2014 the new rules eliminated the minimum register capital requirement, but is still highly recommend, also common sense, that you to keep the amount of registered capital close to a realist assessment of the company’s operational proportions.